 I used the same procedure as the first time for painting but they somehow appear to be a bit darker.
 I learned after I bought more paint for the second paint job that a glossy gray paint would have worked as the first coat and it would have made the stainless color look brighter.
 But the biggest difference with the paint this time was I picked up a lot of dust and schmutz in the paint.
 Just my luck.
 There were actually 3 coats of paint before decaling – the black, stainless and a gloss clear since I was decaling the car.
 With every wet coat is a chance for more dust problems.
 If I fixed and redid every problem nothing would ever get completed.
 I had to move on.

 The decaling was pretty straightforward.
 I just looked at some photos and got it done pretty quickly.
 The “I” in “Reading” is centered on the car but the lettering is NOT centered on the length of the car.

 Glass & Finishing

 Much of the wiring was competed from when I had a NCE motor decoder installed.
 I unplugged the NCE and plugged in the QSI.
 But programming the QSI decoder proved to be a real challenge.
-After 2 calls to QSI tech I sort of got it, but the lighting is still not what I want.
+After 2 calls to QSI tech I sort of got it, but the lighting was still not what I wanted.
 All lights including the markers lights are directional and go completely off when I stop.
 This all can be changed with programming.
 I have heard programming the QSI is easy with their programmer but I am not getting one.
 I don’t plan on using more QSI decoders any time soon.
 The incorrect lighting issues will be addressed at some point.